FAQs Graduate

 A Confirmation of Enrolment Letter—also known as a Proof of Enrolment or Verification of Enrolment—is an official document showing that you are currently registered at UBC.
 The Confirmation of Enrolment may be requested for a Registered Education Savings Plan (RESP) withdrawal, employment, or scholarships.

-- Confirmation of Enrolment Letters for 2024-2025 Winter Session and later will be available through Workday.
+Confirmation of Enrolment Letters are available through Workday.
 Follow the instructions outlined here: https://workday.students.ubc.ca/student-documents/downloading-your-confirmation-of-enrolment-letter/

 Check with the intended recipient to find out if the letter needs to bare the UBC seal – if so, contact your Enrolment Services Advisor (ESA) or visit the Information Centre in Brock Hall.